"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 CIMZIA is indicated for reducing signs and symptoms of Crohn's disease and maintaining clinical response in adult patients with moderately to severely active disease who have had an inadequate response to conventional therapy.

-CIMZIA is indicated for the treatment of adults with moderately to severely active rheumatoid arthritis (RA).
+CIMZIA is indicated for the treatment of adult patients with active psoriatic arthritis (PsA).

 DOSAGE AND ADMINISTRATION